MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceRegistration.md

 ---
-title: DeviceRegistration - Common Data Model | Microsoft Docs
+title: DeviceRegistration in automotive - Common Data Model | Microsoft Docs
 description: Record of registrations of a specific vehicle or device to specific customers over time.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device Registration
+# Device Registration in automotive

 Record of registrations of a specific vehicle or device to specific customers over time.